 Almost every crew team member will tell you that joining the rowing team is one of the best decisions they made at Ignatius.
 If you are new to rowing you would be considered a Novice.
 A Novice rower is anyone in their first year of rowing.
 In subsequent years, rowers are moved to the JV and Varsity teams.
 Check out the snapshot of the practice schedule with some details below:

-Rowing is made up of two primary seasons - Fall and Spring - with strength and conditioning training available through the winter.
+Rowing is made up of two primary seasons - Fall and Spring - with strength and condition training available through the winter.

 Fall Season